MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 It's important to note that the schema metadata is captured when the source is initially created, and is validated against the upstream schema upon restart.
-If you wish to add additional tables to the original publication and use them in Materialize, the source must be dropped and recreated.
+If you create new tables upstream after creating a PostgreSQL source and want to replicate them to Materialize, the source must be dropped and recreated.

 ##### PostgreSQL replication slots